 - A garbage disposal is a machine that grinds food waste and allows it to be washed down the sink drain.
-In order to avoid problems, the following are directions on how to use a garbage disposal and keep you safe: - Food to be disposed of should be placed in the disposal while the disposal is OFF. - Turn on the cold water. - Turn on the garbage disposal. - Listen until you hear the food clear the disposal. - Turn OFF the disposal.
-Let the water run 15 seconds more to flush the pipe. - Turn the water off. - Improper use of garbage disposals can be dangerous.
+To avoid problems, the following are directions on how to use a garbage disposal and keep you safe: - The food to be disposed of should be placed in the disposal while the disposal is OFF.

+- Turn on the cold water. - Turn on the garbage disposal. - Listen until you hear the food clear the disposal. - Turn OFF the disposal.
+Let the water run 15 seconds more to flush the pipe. - Turn the water off. - Improper use of garbage disposal can be dangerous.
 Keep your hands far away from moving parts.
 Please follow these guidelines: - Always run cold water while using the disposal. - Starchy food like rice and pasta can cause disposals to clog and create plumbing problems.
 Limit the quantities of this type of food that you dispose of in your garbage disposal. - Bones, cornhusks, and other high-fiber items should not be put into the disposal as they may clog the drain. - Keep eating utensils and other items from falling into the disposal.

-• General Maintenance
+General Maintenance

-- Custodial services are provided by the housing department to cleanpublic areas.
-Residents have the responsibility for hanging up and putting away their clothes, making their beds, and generally keeping therooms clean.
-No one may remove screens from windows or move furniture out of the unit. - Misappropriate furnishings will be the responsibility of the residents of the room or apartment and they will be billed immediately for either recovery or returning the articles to their original place. - Maintenance Requests - If something in a resident's room, apartment, or complex community isnot working properly, then the resident may complete a work order online at www.utc.edu/housing by clicking on "Manage My Housing".
+- Custodial services are provided by the housing department to clean public areas.
+Residents have the responsibility for hanging up and putting away their clothes, making their beds, and generally keeping the rooms clean.
+No one can remove screens from windows or move furniture out of the unit. - Misappropriate furnishings will be the responsibility of the residents of the room or apartment and they will be billed immediately for either recovery or returning the articles to their original place. - Maintenance Requests - If something in a resident's room, apartment, or complex community is not working properly, then the resident may complete a work order online at www.utc.edu/housing by clicking on "Manage My Housing".
 A maintenance request provides important information about a repair that is requested and the date that the request was made.
-Every attempt will be made to complete repairs in a prompt manner (Note: In order to ensure that work order is properly submitted, follow all instructions online.
+Every attempt will be made to complete repairs in a prompt manner (Note: To ensure that the work order is properly submitted, follow all instructions online.
 This includes clicking and confirming the submission you may be required to click submit twice.
-You will know the process is completewhen you receive a confirmation number). - Maintenance requests are distributed to the maintenance staff every weekday morning and repairs are completed with priority going to more pressingrepairs.
+You will know the process is complete when you receive a confirmation number). - Maintenance requests are worked on daily (M-F) and repairs are completed with priority going to more pressing repairs.
 Emergency situations, regardless of the date they are filed, will be handled first.
 Routine repairs will follow emergencies in the order that the work order was filed and according to the availability of materials.
 Service repair persons with legitimate work orders for an area are allowed access to that area.
-If the occupant is not in, the maintenance worker will enter for the stated purpose only and the privacy of the resident will be respected. - Submission of a routine or emergency maintenance request may result in a charge to a resident's account for the cost of the repair.
+If the occupant is not in the apartment or suite, the maintenance worker will enter for the stated purpose only and the privacy of the resident will be respected. - Submission of a routine or emergency maintenance request may result in a charge to a resident's account for the cost of the repair.
 Residents who fail to report maintenance issues that cause subsequent problems will be held financially responsible for all damages.
 Housing and Residence Life will not have knowledge of or be able to repair unreported maintenance issues.

-Interruption of Services
+• Interruption of Services